 It also provides a feature where WhatsApp users can share high quality phone calls across the globe using WiFi or data connection.
 Similar to Facebook, WhatsApp shows whether the users are online or when they were last seen.
 This is an especially helpful feature when dealing with the time difference between China and home.

-QQ is a popular Chinese communication app that is lesser known to Western culture.
+QQ is a popular Chinese communication app that is almost unknown in Western culture.
 This app allows you to instant message contacts, video chat, and meet new friends easily.
+It was one of the most popular apps before WeChat came to the market.
+Once WeChat became available, QQ was not used as frequently, because WeChat has more user-friendly features for social interaction.

 China's strict online censorship means that most traditional social media sites will be blocked.
 However, through the use of a virtual private network (VPN) travelers can still use their favorite social media sites with relative ease.
 This is a legal bypass for international visitors and something everyone looking for internet access in China should research.
 The following social media sites will be listed as Blocked or Not Blocked to let you know which require a VPN and which do not.